basudha-hati/PhotoSite/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.7.2

-* System dependencies

-* Configuration
+* Databse - sqlite

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...
 # 1. Modified the Gemfile and added below contents: